Understanding ESG Data Quality

 • Availability: ESG data should be accessible when stakeholders need it.
 Disclosures should be easy to understand and use.
 Presenting sustainability information clearly and timely allows audiences to comprehend and apply the data in their decisions readily.
 For example, if a corporation reports on its greenhouse gas emissions once a year, but stakeholders require quarterly data.
 In that case, the data is outdated by the end of the first quarter.

 • Transparency: Data must be auditable, which implies that the data must be verifiable by an impartial third party.
-Organizations should retain extensive data collection and reporting records to ensure auditability.
-For example, if an organization reports on its greenhouse gas emissions but fails to link it to any supporting documentation, the data is not auditable.
+Organisations should retain extensive data collection and reporting records to ensure auditability.
+For example, if an organisation reports on its greenhouse gas emissions but fails to link it to any supporting documentation, the data is not auditable.

 How Quality Data Can Help Your Business Thrive in the ESG Era?

 High-quality data inputs are critical to successful ESG investing.
-Quality data can improve decision-making by accurately portraying an organization’s performance in ESG issues.
-By consistently monitoring data, organizations can identify inefficiencies in facility-level energy use and areas for improvement in sustainability indicators, which can contribute to cost savings.
-Furthermore, high-quality ESG data can enhance transparency and accountability, improving an organization’s reputation and brand image.
-With the plethora of incomplete or erroneous data and greenwashing in the reporting area, organizations that take the time to provide complete metrics will be perceived as high-value investments.
+Quality data can improve decision-making by accurately portraying an organisation’s performance in ESG issues.
+By consistently monitoring data, organisations can identify inefficiencies in facility-level energy use and areas for improvement in sustainability indicators, which can contribute to cost savings.
+Furthermore, high-quality ESG data can enhance transparency and accountability, improving an organisation’s reputation and brand image.
+With the plethora of incomplete or erroneous data and greenwashing in the reporting area, organisations that take the time to provide complete metrics will be perceived as high-value investments.

 The ESG Data Quality Challenge: A Growing Concern for Businesses and Investors.

-The absence of standardization in the data scenery and the absence of consistency in the definitions of ESG bring several challenges and negative consequences.
+The absence of standardisation in the data scenery and the absence of consistency in the definitions of ESG bring several challenges and negative consequences.

-• With voluntary self-reporting, organizations use different models and standards for ESG disclosures.
+• With voluntary self-reporting, organisations use different models and standards for ESG disclosures.
 This fragmented approach prevents investment companies from applying comparisons between companies as reporting methodologies vary widely.

 • Limitations increase as ESG data moves through the value chain from companies to providers.
 Reliance on inconsistent self-reported data leads to amplified inaccuracies as each actor interprets and processes the data differently.

-• With no standardized reporting, ESG evaluations from different organizations often conflict due to unverified data collection processes.
+• With no standardised reporting, ESG evaluations from different organisations often conflict due to unverified data collection processes.
 Financial institutions still need more means to confirm the accuracy of gathered third-party data as there is no single source of data.

 • The availability and quality of ESG data depend heavily on company size, location, and industry.
-Organizations often provide outdated disclosures that fail to reflect current sustainability initiatives.
+Organisations often provide outdated disclosures that fail to reflect current sustainability initiatives.

-• In addition, organizations often lack the skills and resources to effectively collect, analyze, and report ESG data, which increases the risks of misinformed decisions based on flawed information.
+• In addition, organisations often lack the skills and resources to effectively collect, analyse, and report ESG data, which increases the risks of misinformed decisions based on flawed information.

 • Poor quality data accumulates costs from manual processing, missed opportunities, and perceived investment risks.
 Attracting investors becomes more challenging as liabilities appear inflated.